-Do we not live in an age that demands more

-proof of immortality than the churches, with all their "infallible Bible" teachings, have been able to satisfy?
-Are their not thousands in their churches who are longing for more tangible proof of immortality?
+Do we not live in an age that demands more proof of immortality than the churches, with all their "infallible Bible" teachings, have been able to satisfy?
+Are their not thousands in their churches who are longing for more tangible proof of immertality?
 Spiritualists profess, and have the most desired proofs possible upon this most important subject that can engage the attention of mankind.
-Yet, upon the dog in the manger policy, the blind are trying to lead the blind, and, we fear, priest and people will fall into the ditch f supersitions ignorance.
+Yet, upon the dog in-the-manger policy, the blind are trying to lead the blind, and, we fear, priest and people will fall into the ditch of supersitious ignorance.

 One more reference, and I am done.

+f supersitious ignorance.

+One more reference, and I am done.

-Your correspondent says: Before they had taken many steps the strains of the Old Hundred hymn, from a thousand voices, broke on their ears."
-Now, sir, let me say, in all frankness, that this is the greatest stretch of the imagination, or the finest use of multiplication, you have over read.
+Your correspondent says: 'Before they had takn many steps the strains of the Old Hundred

+mn, from a thousand voices, broke on their

+us," Now, sir, let me say, in all frankness, that

+this is the greatest stretch of the imagination, or the finest use of multiplication, you have ever read.
 There were some twenty or twenty five persons present at the close of our interview, and the highest estimate I have heard made by any one was fifty persons on the ground.
-Truth is eternal, and must ultimately triumph over all opposi-SAMUEL WATEON.
+Truth is eter-nal, and-must ultimately triumph over all opposi-SAMUEL WATSON, Of Memphis, Tenn.

-Of Memphis, Tens.
 P. S.-The Spiritualist Camp Meeting has been a grand success.
-We hereby tender to all a re-spectful invitation to come out on Sunday and see apectful invitation to come out of Nazareth.
-S. W.
+We hereby tender to all a respectful invitation to come out on Subus, and if any good thing can come out of Nazareth.